 Made by Whistling Woods International, the 90-second ad shows men leering at the sight of a beautiful woman.
-After the horrific incident of Nirbhaya’s Rape Case on 16th December 2012, a sense of solidarity has been triggered in India.

 The video’s description speaks of “Women Empowerment” and about the need to “eradicate gender inequality”.
 Evidently, one must be careful in using such terms as they come with ideologies included.
-I would rather speak of reverence and respect for the dignity and beauty of woman.
+I would rather speak of reverence and respect for the dignity and beauty of women.

 Called Dekh Le (meaning “look” or “see’ in Hindi), the video attempts to show how absurd the men look from the perspective of women who simply wish to be left alone.”
 According to Buzzfeed, the video features song lyrics in the background, which translates into “Look how you look when you’re looking at me.

 One could easily speak of the importance of dressing modestly as well.
 However, the idea is clear enough, the sensual glance is not acceptable.
 It’s bad for the soul and you look like an idiot when you are doing it.
 Many rebut that attraction is natural and these types of glances are as well.
 I would argue that attraction is natural, but reacting correctly to that attraction (aka respecting the dignity of the persona and not reducing them to some sort of eye candy) is human.